 Do I have to live on the south side?

 Yes.
-You may attend a High School on the north side of the city, but your permanent residence must be south of the North Saskatchewan River to be eligible for this Scholarship.
+You may attend a high school on the north side of the city, but your permanent residence must be south of the North Saskatchewan River to be eligible.

 What post-secondary educational institutions are eligible for me to attend?

-Any one of the colleges, technical institutions or universities in Edmonton where you can enroll as a full time student is acceptable.
+Any one of the colleges, technical institutions, or universities in Canada, where you can enroll as a full-time student, are all eligible.

 Do I have to be registered as a full time student?

-Yes you must attend as a full time student.
-Being registered in an Apprenticeship Program does not qualify you for this particular scholarship.
+Yes.
+You must attend as a full-time student.
+Being registered in an Apprenticeship Program does not qualify you for this scholarship.

 Do I have to play hockey for the SSAC to be eligible?

-No. You are eligible if you played any sport in a recognized league during your grade 12 year of high school.
-This could be at your school, in the community or at a club.
+No. You are eligible if you played any sport in a recognized league during your 10th, 11th, or 12th grade.
+This could be at your school, in the community, or at a club.

 If I have to go to summer school to graduate, am I still eligible?

-Unfortunately, to grant this scholarship at this time, a Grade 12 student is required to be eligible to graduate in June.
+No. To grant this scholarship at this time, you need to be eligible to graduate in June.

 What happens if I receive a SSAC Scholarship and do not attend a post-secondary institution in the fall after high school graduation?